Maradox/osmdroid-wiki/Upgrade-Guide.md

 Tiles that were already loaded in device....

 TBD do we leave it or delete it?
 Or run an import routine, then delete from local storage....

+### MapBox/MapQuest manifest access tokens

+Mapquest now apparently uses MapBox for map tiles.
+Go to MapBox's website to get an access token, then use that access token for both MapQuest and MapBox tile sources.

+The MapBox tile source formerly used the "ACCESS_TOKEN" meta-data entry in the manifest.
+It now uses "MAPBOX_ACCESS_TOKEN".

+MapQuest uses "MAPQUEST_ACCESS_TOKEN" and "MAPQUEST_MAPID" (default is "mapquest.streets-mb" if not defined)

 ## From version 5.1 to 5.2 (current release)